Matthew-Gimlin/transformer/README.md

 # transformer

-Implementation of a transformer model.
+An implementation of a transformer model.